MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 </details>

 > [!NOTE]
-> TeamsFx class has been deprecated and will be removed from the SDK in the future, please use `TeamsUserCredential`, `OnBehalfOfUserCredential` and `AppCredential` instead.
+> TeamsFx class has been deprecated and will be removed from the SDK, use `TeamsUserCredential`, `OnBehalfOfUserCredential`, and `AppCredential` instead.

 ### Credential